Riots erupt in India's Silicon Valley as states argue over water

 - Demonstrators burn cars, trucks and buses after court ruling

-- Supreme Court ordered Karnataka state to release water to neighboring Tamil Nadu
+- Supreme Court orders Karnataka state to release water to neighboring Tamil Nadu

-New Delhi (CNN)A dispute over water in India's silicon valley has claimed its first victim: a demonstrator shot by police who opened fire amid violent protests.
+New Delhi (CNN)A dispute over water in India's Silicon Valley has claimed its first victim: a demonstrator shot by police who opened fire amid violent protests.

 State ministers held emergency meetings Tuesday after demonstrators vandalized shops and set fire to more than 100 cars, buses and trucks in Bangalore, Karnataka, after days of tension following a Supreme Court order to release water from the state's reservoirs to neighboring state Tamil Nadu.